-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal) - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-The details about how to do this are in the written notice you get after your Level 2 Appeal - The Level 3 Appeal is handled by an administrative law judge or attorney adjudicator.
-"Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section tells you more about Levels 3, 4, and 5 of the appeals process
+• There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal the

+• The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+"Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section explains the Levels 3, 4, and 5 appeals processes